geut/socket-signal/README.md

 - `localMetadata: Object`: Your metadata shared with the peer.
 - `metadata: Object`: The remote metadata, belongs to the peer connected to.
 - `stream: SimplePeer`: The SimplePeer internal stream.
+- `subscribeMediaStream: boolean`: Set in `true` if you want to use the signal to listen for incoming media streams.
+Default: `false`.

 #### `peer.ready() => Promise`